 San Francisco has just about everything you could ever want, need, or do.
 But this poses one small problem.
 The city boasts an abundance of just about everything, including food.
-For example, if you’re craving a burrito, you would most likely seek out the best option, rather than settling for just any burrito.
 But, searching for the best burrito in a city filled with them can be a pain in the stomach.
 This problem arises with just about every type of cuisine.
 So where are the best restaurants in San Francisco?
 To help you narrow things down a bit, here are some must-try restaurants in San Francisco.

 Experience the best restaurants in San Francisco that cover a wide array of cuisines and themes to fit your specific preferences.